-As of January 1st 2020, the IMO 0.5% Sulphur emission cap is to be implemented on a global basis, a move that impacts the operational profile of the majority of the global fleet.
+As of January 1st 2020, the IMO 0.5% Sulphur emission cap has been implemented on a global basis, a move that impacts the operational profile of the majority of the global fleet.
 NAVAL-DME offers a comprehensive consulting and design service concerning compliance with the new regulations, covering the full range of options, as well as design and operational issues to be considered.
 The retrofit package includes:

 - Techno economic study discussing and comparing different options for compliance, detailing initial and operational costs for each option, as well as foreseeable hazards during subsequent operation.